Biomedical Advanced Research and Development Authority (BARDA)

 Division of Clinical Development

 BARDA’s Division of Clinical Development (DCD) supports BARDA Medical Countermeasure (MCM) Divisions and MCM developers by providing expertise to conduct appropriate clinical studies to support FDA approval for products that can be used under EUA and/or licensure.
 These clinical studies and trials will support BARDA investment decisions in devices, therapeutics, diagnostics, and vaccines.
 Clinical efforts include proof of concept studies, regulated phase 1, 2, 3, and 4 studies, and product repurposing studies all of which support efforts to continue MCM development.
 The overall objective of the clinical fellowship program is for the fellow to become proficient in the methodological aspects of conducting clinical studies and trials.
 The fellow’s mentored activities will include assessment of preclinical work, statistical design, human participant protection, risk/benefit assessment, operational considerations, regulatory considerations, protocol design, pharmacovigilance, and dissemination of results.
 The fellow will gain experience developing the technical, scientific and program management skills necessary to successfully execute a clinical trial in today’s complex environment.
+Primary activities will include literature reviews, market research, communication with interagency and industry partners, project oversight, and program management, each of which will be tailored to the selected Fellow’s experience level while remaining true to the intent of the opportunity and allowing for growth.
 During the clinical fellowship, the fellow will have exposure to all BARDA MCM Division core areas of research.
 At completion of the fellowship period, the clinical fellow will have a fundamental understanding of multiple facets of clinical development in support of MCM advanced research and development.
 Come learn how to take the final steps to take scientific ideas and concepts and transform them into products that protect the public’s health.
+A fellow with expertise in immunology, biology, nursing, mathematics, statistics, computer science or data science is desired.

 Division of Research, Innovation and Ventures (DRIVe)